Fitness to Practice

 Fitness to Practise Proceedings

-The Dental Council has agreed as a matter of policy to publish the results of Fitness to Practise Inquires where allegations of professional misconduct against a dentist have been proven together with the sanction(s) imposed.
+The Dental Council has agreed as a matter of policy to publish the results of proceedings under the Fitness to Practise provisions of the Dentists Act, 1985.
+This includes Fitness to Practise Inquires where allegations of professional misconduct against a dentist have been proven together with the sanction(s) imposed, cases where a dentist has been convicted of an offense triable on indictment and conditions attached to a registrant on restoration of their name to the register.

 Dr Owen O’Shaughnessy – Censure – 26 September 2024